Is Worrying a Waste?

 It seems to me that ‘the future’ is in some way part of what we deal with ‘here and now’.
 What do you think?
 Do you feel worrying is just a waste of time?
 Do you feel that it is better to prepare a plan that attempts to take account of all eventualities or stay light and loose?
 I’d love to hear how you respond to risk.
 Let me know in the comments.

-16 Responses to “Is Worrying a Waste?”
+16 Comments on “Is Worrying a Waste?”